Brnjak6/eMerch/README.md

 pricing, description, images and the option to add it to your cart where the total sum of items is added.

 Project was lots of fun to build in React.
-NPM packages and React hooks simplified the built process.
+NPM packages and React hooks simplified the process.
 Some of the technologies you can find in this project are:
 * HTML
   - JSX